 Understanding Plantar Fasciitis And Heel Pain?

 Heel pain affects everyone from time to time.
 However, when it persists for longer periods of time--after the uncomfortable shoes have been taken off and the feet have been rested after a busy day of strenuous activity or standing--and does not resolve on its own, it could be a sign of plantar fasciitis.
-Dr. Steven Vetter, podiatrists at Oakton Foot and Ankle Center in Fairfax, VA, wants to help you understand this potential source of your pain.
+Dr. Sara M. Bouraee, podiatrists at Hampton Roads Foot & Ankle Specialist in Hampton, VA and Williamsburg, VA, wants to help you understand this potential source of your pain.

 Signs and Symptoms of Plantar Fasciitis